Common Travel Area: 1923 agreement

 The agreement was provided for in British law by deeming the Irish Free State, which was a dominion, to be part of the United Kingdom for the purposes of immigration law.
 It was fully implemented in 1925 when legislation passed in both states provided for the recognition of the other's landing conditions for foreigners.
 This may be considered to have been the high point of the CTA – although it was not called that at the time – as it almost amounted to a common immigration area.
 A foreigner who had been admitted to one state could, unless his or her admission had been conditional upon not entering the other state, travel to the other with only minimal bureaucratic requirements.
-In December 1937, the Irish Free State was renamed in UK law Eire.
+In December 1937, the Irish Free State was renamed in British law Eire.

 The CTA was suspended on the outbreak of the Second World War in September 1939, and travel restrictions were introduced between the islands of Great Britain and Ireland.
 This meant that travel restrictions even applied to people travelling within the UK if they were travelling from Northern Ireland to elsewhere in the UK.

 1952 agreement

 After the war, the Irish re-instated their previous provisions allowing free movement, but the British declined to do so pending the agreement of a "similar immigration policy" in both states.
 Consequently, the British maintained immigration controls between the islands of Ireland and Great Britain until 1952, to the consternation of Northern Ireland's Unionist population.
-In April 1949, what had formerly been the Irish Free State left the Commonwealth of Nations to become the Republic of Ireland.
+In 1949 The Republic of Ireland Act abolished the last remaining functions of the British monarch from Irish law, which resulted in Ireland leaving the Commonwealth of Nations as it had become a republic.

 No agreement on a similar immigration policy was publicised at the time, but a year after the Irish Minister for Justice referred to the lifting of immigration controls between the two islands as "a matter for the British themselves", the British began referring to the CTA in legislation for the first time.
 The content of the agreement is provided for in relevant immigration law.

-The CTA has meant that the Republic of Ireland has been required to follow changes in British immigration policy.
-In 1962 the Commonwealth Immigrants Act 1962 imposed immigration controls between the United Kingdom and Commonwealth countries.
-In Ireland the Aliens Order 1962 replaced the state's previous provision exempting all British subjects from immigration control with one exempting only those born in the United Kingdom.
+The CTA has meant that Ireland has been required to follow changes in British immigration policy.
+The Commonwealth Immigrants Act 1962 imposed immigration controls between the United Kingdom and Commonwealth countries.
+In Ireland, the Aliens Order 1962 replaced the state's previous provision exempting all British subjects from immigration control with one exempting only those born in the United Kingdom.
 The scope of the Irish provision was thus more restrictive than the British legislation as it excluded from immigration control only those British citizens born in the United Kingdom, and imposed immigration controls on those born outside the UK.
 The latter group would have included individuals who were British citizens by descent or by birth in a British colony.
-This discrepancy between Britain's and the Republic of Ireland's definition of a British citizen was not resolved until 1999.
+This discrepancy between the UK's and Ireland's definition of a British citizen was not resolved until 1999 by an order which exempted all (and only) British citizens from immigration control.